 Dim Sum Brunch

-OK, so, technically it’s lunch but anything before 2 p.m. on a Sunday falls squarely into the brunch territory and Hakkasan serves up dim sum from noon to 3 p.m.
-This Chinese restaurant at the Fontainebleau Miami Beach hotel offers four different prix-fixe menus (Dynasty, Emperor, Temple and Forbidden City) and the guest receives all the dishes of any one menu.
-While you’re at Hakkasan, we encourage you take a peek at their critically acclaimed cocktail menu.
-Dim Sum is $28 per person and does not include drinks or gratuity.
+OK, so, technically it's lunch but anything before 2 p.m. on a Sunday falls squarely into the brunch territory and Hakkasan serves up dim sum in Miami Beach from noon to 3 p.m.
+This upscale Miami Beach Chinese restaurant at the world reknowned Fontainebleau hotel offers a beautiful array of traditional Chinese dim sum dishes alongside a menu of other Chinese food favorites such as Crispy almond pear prawns and Sautéed gai lan with rice wine and ginger that incorporate a modern touch of flavors to keep your tastebuds alite.
+While at Hakkasan, we encourage you take a peek at their critically acclaimed cocktail menu.
+Dim Sum is $26-$28 a platter and does not include drinks or gratuity.

 A Modern Southern & Comfort Food Brunch